GerHobbelt/owemdjee/README.md

 		- [Windows10EtwEvents](../Windows10EtwEvents): Events from all manifest-based and mof-based ETW providers across Windows 10 versions.
 		- [EtwExplorer](../EtwExplorer): View ETW Provider metadata.
 Event Tracing for Windows (ETW) is a logging facility built into the Windows OS.
 Modern providers register a manifest that describes all the events they support, with their properties.
 Classic providers register a MOF instead.
 		- [SilkETW](../SilkETW): SilkETW & SilkService are flexible C# wrappers for ETW, they are meant to abstract away the complexities of ETW and give people a simple interface to perform research and introspection.
 While both projects have obvious defensive (and offensive) applications they should primarily be considered as research tools.

+- **telemetry**

+  - [ms_cpp_client_telemetry](../ms_cpp_client_telemetry): 1DS C/C++ SDK enables cross-platform telemetry collection from various Microsoft products.
+It enables data / telemetry upload to Collector++.
+1DS (One Data Strategy), also known as One Observability, is a cross-org initiative with five teams across the company coming together to unify multiple telemetry efforts at Microsoft.
+Collector++ is the externally-facing destination end-point where telemetry data is uploaded to that subsequently routes the data to Microsoft internal data pipeline.
+  - [opentelemetry-cpp](../opentelemetry-cpp): The OpenTelemetry C++ Client

 - **OCR core (*tesseract*)**